ChengqingYu/Multi-objective-Ensemble/README.md

 # Multi-objective-Ensemble
-Ensemble learning based on MODE,NSGA2 and MOPSO
+Ensemble learning based on MODE,NSGA2 and MOPSO.
 In addition to the above multi-objective optimization algorithms, some single-objective meta-heuristics are also used to achieve ensemble learning.